 We talk a lot about the process here at rundreamachieve.
 The status quo can focus on the event (the great achievements) all they want but you cannot disrespect truth.

 Every great effort by anyone who has set a personal best or accomplished anything in this life came at a price.

 I like to call it sweat equity.
 Every mile you put in is a little piece of real estate you gain every time you decide to lace up your shoes and get out the door for a workout.

 I was watching a video of entrepreneur and founder of John Paul Mitchell Systems and something he said in the video may help you.

 He mentioned that successful people will do what unsuccessful people are unwilling to do.

 When it comes to wanting to know how to wisely train for a half marathon this quote should remind you of the answer.

-You have to be motivated and sometimes willing to do more then what is asked of you and train when others are not willing to or will want to.
+You have to be motivated and sometimes willing to do more than what is asked of you and train when others are not willing to or will want to.

-Sometimes you will have to expect to wait longer then someone with more talent just to get the same result.
+Sometimes you will have to expect to wait longer than someone with more talent just to get the same result.

 I have always believed that heart and desire that works will always have added horsepower against lazy talent.